On reverse-order law of tensors and its application to additive results on Moore-Penrose inverse: Main Results

 \section{Main Results}

-This section is of fourfold.
-First, we give a new representation of the Moore-Penrose inverse of an arbitrary order tensor.
-Second, we provide some sufficient conditions to hold reverse-order law for even-order square tensors only.
-Third, we discuss some necessary and sufficient conditions for the reverse-order law of arbitrary order tensors.
-Four, we discuss some new properties of $\{1,~2,~3\}$-inverse and $\{1,~2,~4\}$-inverse of a tensor along with the reverse-order law.
+This section is two-fold.
+First, we discuss some necessary and sufficient conditions for the reverse-order law of arbitrary order tensors.
+Some new properties of a $\{1,2,3\}$-inverse and a $\{1,2,4\}$-inverse of a tensor along with the reverse-order law are also presented.
+Second, we obtain a result in the direction of the additive Moore--Penrose inverse of tensors as an application of the reverse-order law, discuss some results on finding the additive perturbation bounds of the Moore–Penrose inverse and introduce sub-proper splitting of a tensor.